 City Planner.
-An individual who represents and acts on the behalf of the City in performing the duties and enforcement required by the Zoning Ordinance and/or Subdivision Regulations.
+An individual, and/or their designee, who represents and acts on the behalf of the City in performing the duties and enforcement required by the Zoning Ordinance and/or Subdivision Regulations.
 See also - zoning administrator.

 City engineer.
 A State Certified Engineer acting on behalf of the City of Bay Minette.